 Droysen did not prevail.
 In Ernst Bernheim's monumental Lehrbuch der historischen Methode und der Geschichtsphilosophie there may be discerned a similar fourfold division of the historian's task.
-But now criticism is divided into outer and inner.
+But now criticism is divided into Annam outer and inner.
 Outer criticism determines whether single sources are reliable historical witnesses.
 Inner criticism has to settle the factuality of the events witnessed by several sources taken together.
 So it would seem that the historical facts are settled, before there begins the work of interpretation, which Bernheim names the Auffassung and defines as the determination of the interconnections (Zusammenhang) of the events.

-It remains, however, that if Bernheim assigned to inner criticism the determination of events, still he did not consider this determination to be independent of the way in which historians apprehended interconnections.
-On the contrary, he taught explicitly that the determination of events and the apprehension of their interconnections are interdependent and inseparable.
-He even added that, without an objective apprehension of interconnections, one cannot even ascertain in proper fashion the sources relevant to one's inquiry.
-12
+It remains, however, that if Bernheim assigned to inner criticism the determination of events, still he did not consider this determination to be independent of the way in which historians apprehended imme interconnections.
+On the contrary, he taught explicitly that the determination of events and the apprehendes of their interconnections are interdependent and inseparable.
+He even added that, without an objective apprehension of inter-